MicrosoftDocs/connected-spaces/articles/known-issues.md

 ![Screenshot of Let's get started dialog box showing error message.](media/known-issues-trial-email.jpg "Screenshot of Let's get started dialog box showing error message")

-To complete the trial sign-up, [your Azure Active Directory administrator can assign you a special license so you can sign up for the trial](trial-signup-admin.md).
+To complete the trial sign-up, contact the Connected Spaces team for support.

 ## The Connected Spaces Preview app is running in the wrong geographic region